allenkei/allenkei.github.io/README.md

 [Github](https://github.com/allenkei/CPDstergm)
 - An R package to detect multiple change points in time series of graphs, using Separable Temporal Exponential-family Random Graph Model (STERGM).
 The optimization problem with Group Fused Lasso regularization on the model parameters is solved by Alternating Direction Method of Multipliers (ADMM).

+### Talks

+Department of Statistics, University of California, Santa Cruz (April 2024)

 ### Awards
 UCLA Graduate Fellowship (2021-2023)\